Sony Reveals That ’99 Percent’ Of Games Available On PS4 Will Be Playable On PS5

 That list includes DWVR, Afro Samurai 2 Revenge of Kuma Volume One, TT Isle of Man – Ride on the Edge 2, Just Deal With It!, Shadow Complex Remastered, Robinson: The Journey, We Sing, Hitman Go: Definitive Edition, Shadwen and Joe’s Diner.

-As relayed previously by The Inquisitr, Microsoft’s Xbox Series X will also be arriving this holiday season.
+As previously reported by The Inquisitr, Microsoft’s Xbox Series X will also be arriving this holiday season.